-Students shopped for gifts at Five Below, Wal-Mart, and Tuesday Morning.
-Gifts were suggested by shelter staff and include board games, crafts, art supplies and sporting equipment.
+With the money raised from the card sale students shopped for gifts at Five Below, Wal-Mart, and Tuesday Morning.
+The gift ideas were suggested by shelter staff and included board games, crafts, art supplies and sporting equipment.

-PGC Printing in Sewickley, PA printed the cards this year.
-Watson also partners with PGC Printing as a Community Based Instruction site where students help out in the office learning job skills.
+Professional Graphic Communications, Inc. (PGC) in Sewickley, PA printed the cards again this year.
+Watson partners with PGC as a Community Based Instruction site where students help out in the office learning vocational skills.

 Watson students visited the HCEF office in person on to deliver the gifts.
 This gave them the chance to see the positive impact of their charitable actions.